 We DO NOT support accommodations that compromise the integrity of the program or unfairly exempt you from a core requirement of the program.
 For instance, a student with a weight lifting limitation may not be eligible for a lifting exemption in a curriculum like Early Childhood where day care workers by State law must be able to lift 25 pounds.
 Or, a student may not request an exemption to the attendance requirement in a program like Cosmetology where earning a state license depends on the number of hours spent in class.

-- You must identify yourself as a disabled student to the Disability Coordinator by completing the form Request for Accommodations for a Student with a Disability;
+You must identify yourself as a disabled student to the Director of Counseling and Disability Services by completing the form Request for Accommodations for a Student with a Disability;

-- Provide documentation of your disability from a qualified professional that reflects your current disability status, and how your disability affects your participation in courses, programs, services, and activities (in most cases, documentation should be no more than 5 years old).
-The Disabilities Coordinator can assist you in what appropriate documentation is needed.
+Provide documentation of your disability from a qualified professional that reflects your current disability status, and how your disability affects your participation in courses, programs, services, and activities (in most cases, documentation should be no more than 5 years old).
+The Director of Counseling and Disability Services can assist you in what appropriate documentation is needed.

-- The Disability Coordinator will meet and review your request based on your requests, your doctor’s suggestions and diagnosis, and the program you choose.
+The Director of Counseling and Disability Services will meet and review your request based on your requests, your doctor’s suggestions and diagnosis, and the program you choose.

-- If approved, each semester you will need to meet the Disability Coordinator to forward the request for accommodations to the appropriate faculty.
+If approved, each semester you will need to meet the Director of Counseling and Disability Services to forward the request for accommodations to the appropriate faculty.

-- If an instructor refuses to grant your request for accommodations, notify the Disability Coordinator.
-The Disability Coordinator office can be found in the Counseling Center, Henry McGee Building.
-If we are unable to resolve the situation, you may follow the grievance procedure outlined in the College Catalog.
+If an instructor refuses to grant your request for accommodations, notify the Director of Counseling and Disability Services.
+The Director of Counseling and Disability Services office can be found in the Student Services suite of the Henry McGee Building in room 135.
+If we are unable to resolve the situation, you may follow the grievance procedure outlined in the College Catalog

-- If you wish to apply to waive a course requirement, please submit your request to the Disabilities Coordinator.
+If you wish to apply to waive a course requirement, please submit your request to the Director of Counseling and Disability Services.
 You will need to document a significant history of failure in spite of accommodations.